blakkan/blakkan.github.io/_posts/2015-05-16-MakerFaire.md

 Interesting mode of transit.
 ![Trike](/images/maker_faire_2015/trike.png){: .dropshadow }

 There were also presentations.
 This one was by a toy designer.
 One of his products was an *Alien Autopsy* toy from which children could scoop out writhing, edible internal organs.
-He mentiond that boys, rather than girls, were the primary customers.
+He mentioned that boys, rather than girls, were the primary customers.
 ![Speaker on stage](/images/maker_faire_2015/make.png){: .dropshadow }

 And more food.